CLIP-Guided Backdoor Defense through Entropy-Based Poisoned Dataset Separation: Evaluation

 \subsubsection{\textbf{CGD Configuration.}}

-For CGD, we use CLIP \cite{radford2021clip} with ViT-B-32, pretrained on Laion-2B \cite{schuhmann2022laion} via Open-CLIP.
-We set a \textbf{uniform threshold} $\sigma_1 = 0.1$ and $\sigma_2 = 0.2$ for triggered and clean data on \textbf{all} the experiments in evaluation except in specific ablation.
-Trade-off parameters are set as $\lambda_{\text{un}} = 0.025$ and $\lambda_{\text{distill}} = 0.0005$.
-We use $T=5$ as the intermediate epoch, and SGD with a learning rate of 0.01 and weight decay of $5 \times 10^{-4}$ for fine-tuning.
+For CGD, we use Open-CLIP ViT-B-32 \cite{radford2021clip}, pretrained on Laion-2B \cite{schuhmann2022laion}.
+In all evaluation experiments except the threshold ablation, we set $\sigma_1=0.2$ for the clean subset and $\sigma_2=0.1$ for the triggered subset.
+This ordering keeps the two subsets disjoint.
+Trade-off parameters are $\lambda_{\text{un}}=0.025$ and $\lambda_{\text{distill}}=0.0005$.
+We use $T=5$ as the intermediate epoch and fine-tune using SGD with learning rate 0.01 and weight decay $5\times10^{-4}$.